 From the name itself, it’s virtually clear, sometimes almost invisible when you take photos with them on your teeth.
 Because of this aesthetic property, this is usually the bracket of choice for adults.
 The material is usually either Ceramic or Sapphire, and we have both of them in stock in our practice ready to go for your appointment!

 These are clear plastic aligners used in sequence until the desired result is achieved.
 They are very aesthetic due to the absence of bonded braces on the teeth.
-However, not all cases are suitable for this treatment.
-The leading brand in the market is Invisalign, of which Dr Lee is a recognised provider.
-If you want to know if you’re a good candidate for Invisalign, book now for an initial consult.
+For more information about ClearAlign, click here.
+If you want to know if you’re a good candidate for ClearAlign, book now at 02 9744 0222 for an initial consult.